pokepark/PokemonQuestBot/README.md

 Delete a pokestop from the database.
 The full name or at least a part of the name of the pokestop is required.
 Select a pokestop and confirm the deletion to remove it from the database.

 Example input: `/deletestop Brandenburger Tor`

-### Command: /list

-The bot will allow you to get a list of the quests from today, share and delete all quests.

 ### Command: /event